GrindeLab/PCA/code/README.md

 ## Run PCA

-At last we are ready to run PCA.
+At last, we are ready to run PCA.
-We again used the TOPMed Analysis Pipeline, which also provides scripts to perform LD pruning and check SNP loadings.
+We again use the TOPMed Analysis Pipeline, which additionally provides scripts to perform LD pruning and check SNP loadings.

 ### `step5a_create_config.sh`

 First, we create `.config` files for LD pruning, calculating SNP loadings, and plotting SNP loadings.

-#### `create_config.R`

 The `create_config.R` script creates configuration files for LD pruning.
 We considered different combinations of four criteria: